ESB Networks intends to take legal action over dispute involving technicians

 The company has said it is putting contingency arrangements in place ahead of the scheduled work stoppage.
 Photograph: iStock

-ESB Networks has said it intends to take legal action in relation to a dispute involving network technicians who are scheduled to stage a 24-hour strike on Friday.
+ESB Networks has said it intends to take legal action in relation to a dispute involving network technicians who are staging a 24-hour strike today.

 The technicians concerned are members of a trade union which is not recognised by the company – the Independent Workers Union (IWU).

-It is unclear as to the potential impact of the planned strike on Friday on customers.
+It is unclear as to the potential impact of today’s strike on customers.
 The company maintained that other unions representing staff in the sector had said they were not involved in the dispute and would continue to provide emergency cover.

-The company has said it is putting contingency arrangements in place ahead of the scheduled work stoppage.
+The company said it was putting contingency arrangements in place ahead of the swork stoppage.

+The IWU said on Thursday that the dispute was not about money.

-The dispute involving the IWU centres on what the union maintains is the failure of the company to consult adequately on the outsourcing of certain work to contractors.
-The union has said the dispute is not about money.
+The union said it centred on “the failure of the employer to partake in any meaningful discussions in relation to the continued outsourcing of our members’ work to outside third parties --the continued privatisation of the ESB”.

 The work performed by the network technicians includes the upgrading of infrastructure, essential maintenance and repairs, and the provision of safety services that assist external electrical contractors on outsourced projects.